|Award title||Master of Information Technology|

 - Optional 25-point industry placement with local IT organisations as part of the course (available on a competitive basis)

-- A 25-point project, qualifying students to advance to a PhD.
+- Optional 25-point project, qualifying students to advance to a PhD.

 1. In order to be considered for entry, applicants must have completed: